From our private database of 28,700+ case briefs...

 Facts

 Dr. Apostolos Kakaes (plaintiff) was an assistant professor at George Washington University (GW) (defendant).
-GW’s faculty code provided that if an assistant professor was not going to be granted tenure at the end of the professor’s term, GW would notify the professor in writing no later than June 30 of the year before the professor’s term expired.
-The faculty code stated that if timely notice was not provided, the faculty member “shall acquire tenure at the end of the term.”
+GW’s faculty code, which constituted a contract, stated that if an assistant professor was not going to be granted tenure at the end of the professor’s term, GW would notify the professor in writing no later than June 30 of the year before the professor’s term expired.
+If timely notice was not provided, the faculty code stated that the professor “shall acquire tenure at the end of the term.”
 Kakaes’s term was scheduled to end on May 30, 1994.
-On June 28, 1993, GW’s vice president wrote Kakaes a letter that said GW’s Board of Trustees was still deciding whether to award Kakaes tenure, and he would hear the outcome as soon as possible.
-When Kakaes still had not heard a final decision in October 1993, he sued GW, alleging that GW had not provided timely notice of its decision to deny tenure as required by the faculty code.
-At a bench trial, Kakaes presented evidence that his lost salary at GW for the latter half of 1994 and the first half of 1995 was $75,018.
-Kakaes also testified about what his salary would have been if GW had granted him tenure, but he did not present any expert testimony supporting his calculations.
-The court found that GW had failed to provide Kakaes with timely notice and awarded him $75,018 in damages.
-Kakaes appealed to the District of Columbia Court of Appeals, arguing that the court should have required GW to grant him tenure and that the damages award was inadequate.
+On June 28, 1993, GW’s vice president wrote Kakaes a letter saying that Kakaes would not be granted tenure.
+However, the letter also stated that information was still being submitted to GW’s board of trustees for consideration on the tenure issue and Kakaes would be notified of the board’s decision as soon as possible.
+When Kakaes had not received a final decision by October 1993, he sued GW.
+He alleged that GW had not provided timely notice as to whether he would receive tenure and consequently, under the faculty code, he was entitled to tenure.
+While the suit was pending, GW denied tenure, and Kakaes’s term expired.
+At trial, Kakaes presented evidence of his lost salary for the second half of 1994 and the first half of 1995.
+The trial court concluded that GW breached the faculty code and awarded Kakaes $75,018.
+Kakaes appealed, arguing that the trial court should have required GW to grant him tenure.

 Rule of Law